alefiori82/amazon-paapi5/README.md

 -------------

     Version 1.1.1
-        - add additional paramters to api calls Version 1.1.0
+        - add additional parameters to api calls Version 1.1.0
         - CacheReader and CacheWriter available for all the search functions
         - Defintion af AmazonException to get exceptions during the api calls